- Designed For

 - Five weeks

-Plan for 6-8 hours of work per week
+Plan for 6-8 hours of work per week for weeks one and two

 Ask us about Workforce Development Training.
 We can customize this program to fit your organization's specific needs.